pulp/pulpproject.org/_posts/2020-11-25-pulp-community-survey-results-2020.md

 ## Which Pulp 3 plugins do you use?

 * 91% reported using the Pulp RPM plugin.
-* Over half of Pulp 3 users use 3 or more plugins.
+* Over half of Pulp 3 respondents use 3 or more plugins.
-* Of the users that use only one plugin, those users use only the RPM plugin.
+* Of the respondents who use only one plugin, they use only the RPM plugin.
 * After RPM, the most popular plugins are File and Container plugins.

 ## Which plugin is Pulp missing and you would like to see developed?